HD 16754

-HD 16754 is a binary or triple-star system in the constellation Eridanus.
+HD 16754 is a triple star system in the constellation Eridanus.
 It has the Bayer designation s Eridani; HD 16754 is the designation from the Henry Draper catalogue.
 The system is visible to the naked eye as a faint point of light with an apparent visual magnitude of +4.74.
-It is located at a distance of approximately 132 light years from the Sun based on parallax, and is drifting further away with a radial velocity of +18 km/s.
-The system is a member of the Columba association of co-moving stars.
+It is located 40.4 ± 0.1 pc away and is drifting further away with a radial velocity of +18 km/s.